Saipan, Northern Mariana Islands: World War II

-American trust territory period
+U.N. trust territory

 After World War II, Saipan became part of the Trust Territory of the Pacific Islands, administered by the United States.

+The U.S. bases on Saipan closed or were converted to other purposes, for example the Naval Advance Base Saipan from 1962 to 1986 was the headquarters for the U.N Trusteeship.
+East Field airbase was used as an airport until the 1960s, after its military use ended in 1946.
+Later on the area was made into a golf course.

+United States commonwealth

-The island continued to be dominated by the United States military.
-Since 1978, the island has been a municipality of the Commonwealth of the Northern Mariana Islands.
-The military presence began to be replaced by tourism in the 1990s, but still plays an important role in the local economy.
+The Northern Mariana islanders voted to join the United States in 1975, and the island became a municipality of the newly-formed Commonwealth of the Northern Mariana Islands in 1978.
+On November 4, 1986, the islanders of the Northern Marianas including Saipan became United States citizens and the Northern Marianas formally became a part of the United States of America.
+This meant that U.S. citizens could visit or live in Saipan and the rest of the CNMI without a passport and vice versa.

 Geography

 Saipan is the largest island in the Northern Mariana Islands.
 It is about 120 mi north of Guam and 5 nmi northeast of Tinian, from which it is separated by the Saipan Channel.
 Saipan is about 12 mi long and 5.6 mi wide, with a land area of 115.38 sqkm.

 The western side of the island is lined with sandy beaches and an offshore coral reef creates a large lagoon.
 The eastern shore is composed primarily of rugged rocky cliffs and a reef.
 A narrow underwater bank of Marpi Reef lies 28 mi north of the Saipan, and CK Reef lies in the west of the island.

 The highest elevation on Saipan is a limestone-covered mountain called Mount Tapochau at 1560 ft.
 Unlike many of the mountains in the Mariana Islands, it is not an extinct volcano but is a limestone formation.

 To the north of Mount Tapochau towards Banzai Cliff, is a ridge of hills.
 Mount Achugao, situated about 2 miles north, has been interpreted to be a remnant of a stratified composite volcanic cone whose Eocene center was not far north of the present peak.

+Saipan has some additional semi-attached islets, one of which being Bird Island, which is a nature reserve for birds.
+It is connected to Saipan only at low tide.
+Forbidden Island is similar, but larger on the south east side of Saipan.

+Mañagaha is a small 100 acre island off the west coast, and is a popular tourist destination.
+Access is by ferry, which is about ten minutes from the mainland.

+An underwater limestone cavern called the Grotto, is up to 20 meters (70 feet) deep in the deepest sections.
+A common location for Scuba diving and other recreational water activities.
+The cavern reaches out to the sea in two distinct sections with large boulders as well as a large abundance of wildlife.